NCSC-NL/log4shell/detection/README.md

 Injected JNDI strings are displayed differently in log files written to by a vulnerable Log4J instance depending on the situation.
 A JNDI string is always evaluated first (i.e. a DNS/LDAP/RMI request is sent).
 Depending on the response a different result is logged:

 - In case no response is received, the injected JNDI string will be displayed.
-- In case a response is received the corresponding classname will be logged such as `com.sun.jndi.dns.DnsContext` for DNS.
-In case of RMI the loaded local class will be displayed, for example `javax.el.ELProcessor`, but this might be any class on the vulnerable host loaded by an attacker.
+- In case a response is received the corresponding classname will be logged such as `com.sun.jndi.dns.DnsContext@<hashcode>` for DNS.
+In case of RMI the loaded local class will be displayed, for example `javax.el.ELProcessor@<hashcode>`, but this might be any class on the vulnerable host loaded by an attacker.
-- Some cases have been observed where LDAP requests are being sent and a malicious class being loaded/executed, but no logging was written by Log4J due to Log4J crashing while executing/evaluation the provided class.
+- Some cases have been observed where LDAP requests are being sent and a malicious class being loaded/executed, but no logging was written by Log4J, probably due to Log4J crashing while executing/evaluation the provided class.

+> **Java Hashcodes**:
+When an object is printed it is followed by a `@<hashcode>`.
+For example: `com.sun.jndi.dns.DnsContext@28a418fc`.
+Java uses the hash of an object to perform actions such as sorting a collection of object.
+For more information see [Object::hashCode](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#hashCode()).

-Presence of these signatures in log files written to by Log4J is a strong sign of successful exploitation:
+Presence of these signatures in log files written to by Log4J is a strong sign of successful exploitation, but you should investigate whether these signatures appeared due to your own actions (i.e. Log4J scanning tools):

-Classes:
+Class signatures:
 ```plain
 com.sun.jndi.dns.DnsContext
 com.sun.jndi.ldap.LdapCtx
 javax.el.ElProcessor
 groovy.lang.GroovyShell
 ```
+**Note:** Hashcodes are omitted because they change based on the value in the fields of Java object.

 > **Warning**: Since RMI can be used to load classes on the vulnerable Log4J system the list presented here cannot be seen as a complete.
 Other classes might be loaded and misused to manipulate the system.**